suncerock/cv_final_pj/README.md

 Final project for DATA130051

 ## Installation
-The project is implemented based on [mmclassification](https://github.com/open-mmlab/mmclassification), whose installation instructions can be found [here](https://github.com/open-mmlab/mmclassification/blob/master/docs/install.md)
+The project is implemented based on [mmclassification](https://github.com/open-mmlab/mmclassification), whose installation instructions can be found [here](https://github.com/open-mmlab/mmclassification/blob/master/docs/install.md).
+Only the configurations are uploaded.
+If you are famaliar with open-mmlab, it can be easy to reproduce my results.

 ## Results
 Please refer to the [paper] for the meaning of names.